Best Way to Wash Baby Clothes

 When washing baby clothes, as with any other type of clothes, What Do Laundry Symbols Mean? when washing something for the first time.
 Children’s sleepwear must be flame-resistant so never use bleach to wash them; bleach reduces the effectiveness of the treatment chemicals and might ruin treated fabrics!

 Received some hand-me-downs?
 Awesome!
 But be sure to sort through all the hand-me-downs, as they can sometimes be stained or moldy from being put away for a long time.
 If you do notice some mold, it’s best to pre-wash these garments with hot water, a little detergent and vinegar.
 This combination will remove any stains and any lingering mildew smell.
 Chances are that some of those garments won’t be saved no matter what, so no worries if you can’t wash them all.

 Bonus tips: place socks and other small items in a mesh bag so as to not lose anything during your laundry routine!
 Also, when putting clothes away after washing, make sure no buttons, snaps or embellishments came loose during the process.

-Hard to remove stains?
-Best life hack is to just fill a bucket with a mixture of 1 part white vinegar and 1 part warm water and soaking the stained garments in that for at least an hour.
+How To Do Laundry: A Basic Guide Best life hack is to just fill a bucket with a mixture of 1 part white vinegar and 1 part warm water and soaking the stained garments in that for at least an hour.
 It will help to remove stains more easily and will not leave any weird smells on garments.

 If you’re thinking of using dryer sheets for baby clothes, don’t even bother.
 Not only do baby clothes not need any fabric softener or dryer sheets, but these products can leave a chemical leftover harsh enough to affect your baby’s skin.
 Instead try using 100% natural wool dryer balls.
 With those you will get the softness you want without any of the chemicals.